 - Deer are gentle and intelligent.
 Did you know that baby deer (also called fawns) stay close to their moms for two years before going out on their own?
-You probably like to be close to your family, too!
+You probably like to be close to your family, too.

 - These little guys are all around us—and because they’re so small, their abilities may be hard to believe.
 But ants can carry up to 20 times their own weight.
 That’s some super

 - In a bad mood or feeling sad?
 Dogs can tell!
 Studies show that they can do this by paying attention to how your voice sounds, how you smell, and the look on your face.
-And we know dogs can be very comforting to us, so this is really no surprise!
+And we know dogs can be very comforting to us, so this is really no surprise.

 - Just like humans, frog fathers watch their babies closely and protect them.
-Some species of frog dads even swallow their babies when danger is near and spit them back out again when it’s safe!
+Some species of frog dads even swallow their babies when danger is near and spit them back out again when it’s safe.
 Frogs belong in nature—don’t ever catch them and take them away from their homes outdoors.

-- Your parents tell you to eat your greens, right?
+- Your grownups tell you to eat your greens, right?
 Then you have something in common with rabbits—they eat greens like grass, clover, wildflowers, and vegetable plants.
 Rabbits sometimes live underground in burrows with lots of tunnels that they dig for safety.